Administrative details of CS115/MAS115

 CS115/MAS115 was designed by including some of the material that were previously taught in two other courses, CS110 and CS114.
 Often you may find that some document we assign refers to one of these courses.
 This is normal.

-Exam: There will be a midterm exam before Spring break.
+Exam: There will be a final exam at the last week of the semester.

-The dates of the assignments, quizes, exam and final project are listed on the schedule.
+The dates of the assignments, quizes, and exam are listed on the schedule.
 Please mark the dates in your

 calendars as they are not flexible.

 Your final grade for the course will be computed as a weighted average of several components.
-One of them is class participation that includes coming to lectures, coming to labs and doing the work, and actively participating in discussions.
+One of them is class participation that includes attending class and doing the work, and actively participating in discussions.

 The relative weight of each component is shown below: